Archibald McMurdo

-Vice-Admiral Archibald McMurdo (24 September 1812 – 11 December 1875) was a Scottish naval officer and polar explorer after whom Antarctica's McMurdo Sound, McMurdo Station, McMurdo Ice Shelf, McMurdo Dry Valleys and McMurdo–South Pole Highway are named.
+Vice-Admiral Archibald William McMurdo (24 September 1812 – 11 December 1875) was a Scottish naval officer and polar explorer after whom Antarctica's McMurdo Sound, McMurdo Station, McMurdo Ice Shelf, McMurdo Dry Valleys and McMurdo–South Pole Highway are named.

 Early life

 Archibald William McMurdo was born on 24 September 1812 in Scotland.
 He was the son of Lieutenant Colonel Archibald McMurdo and grandson of John McMurdo, a chamberlain at Drumlanrig Castle.

 Career

 McMurdo joined the Royal Navy on 6 October 1824, at the age of 12.
-He was promoted to Lieutenant in 1836 for his skill and courage in saving the crew of a shipwrecked whaler from hostile New Zealand natives.
-He achieved the rank of Commander in 1843 and Captain in 1851.
+He was promoted to lieutenant in 1836 for his skill and courage in saving the crew of a shipwrecked whaler from hostile New Zealand natives.
+He achieved the rank of commander in 1843 and captain in 1851.

-His career included two discovery expeditions aboard HMS Terror, the first to Hudson Bay (1836-1837), the second to Antarctica (1839-1842).
+His career included two discovery expeditions aboard HMS Terror, the first to Hudson Bay (1836–1837), the second to Antarctica (1839–1842).
 In 1836 he served on HMS Volage during its voyage to East India.
 During the Antarctica voyage, McMurdo Sound was discovered in February 1841, and named after McMurdo by Captain James Clark Ross.
 Ross also wrote a letter to the Admiralty recommending McMurdo for promotion.